UnrealEngineHTML5/Documentation/Platforms/HTML5/HowTo/README.1.emscripten.UE4.HTML5.md

 - Firefox (stable)
 - Firefox Nightly ("unstable i.e. alpha)

-those browsers above are the best at testing UnrealEngine projects in them.
+those browsers above are the **BEST** at testing UnrealEngine projects in them.

 #### Note: on Windows